UN office condemns US 'zero-tolerance' immigration policy

-(CNN)The Office of the United Nations High Commissioner on Human Rights on Tuesday called on the Trump administration to end a policy that could lead to the separation of families detained on the US southern border.
+(CNN)The Office of the United Nations High Commissioner for Human Rights on Tuesday called on the Trump administration to end a policy that could lead to the separation of families detained on the US southern border.

 Spokesperson Ravina Shamdasani expressed "deep concern" for the US' "zero-tolerance policy" during a press briefing in Geneva, saying "the practice of separating families amounts to arbitrary and unlawful interference in family life, and is a serious violation of the rights of the child."